aurelia/aurelia/docs/user-docs/app-basics/routing.md

 ### Routes With Parameters

-The simple example above shows you how to render a component using the router and now we are going to introduce support for parameters.
+The simple example above shows you how to render a component using the router, and now we are going to introduce support for parameters.
 A parameter is a dynamic value in your URL which can be accessed inside of the routed component.
 For example, this might be a product ID or a category name.

 To access parameters from the URL, we can get those from the router lifecycle hook called `enter` which also supports promises and can be asynchronous.